Temporary accommodation

-If you are assessed as having priority need, we will have a duty to provide you with emergency accommodation if you become homeless, as well as support you to find a longer-term home.
+If you are homeless (or become homeless through no fault of your own) whilst you are awaiting a home through the housing register, and you are assessed as having priority need, we may have a duty to provide you with interim or temporary* accommodation, as well as support you to find a longer-term home.

 You will be considered to have a priority need if you or someone you live with: